 You’ve heard of Nero, of course.
-He’s a highlight of world history in high school, the crazy Roman emperor who supposedly fiddled a tune while the city burned to the ground.
+He’s a highlight of world history in high school - the crazy Roman emperor who supposedly fiddled a tune while the city burned to the ground.

 You’ve heard he was out of his mind, sure, but you have no idea exactly how nuts the last of the Julio-Claudian emperors was.
 Born into the twisted web of the Roman royal family, Nero was adopted by Emperor Claudius as heir to the Roman Empire.
-Nero distinguished himself as even crazier than any of his predecessors (which was saying something considering Caligula came before this guy).
+Nero distinguished himself as even crazier than any of his predecessors (which is saying something considering Caligula came before this guy).

 His entire short, violent life, Nero was little more than a self-indulgent “artist” who was dedicated to promoting his own legend above all else.
 Of course, the path he took to get there was bat-sh*t insane.
 The Roman emperor who rounded out the dynasty begun by Augustus punctuated his career with a series of terrible, crazy, bizarre episodes that have fascinated historians ever since.

 The most famous myth about Emperor Nero says that the crazed emperor actually played a fiddle while Rome burned during the Great Fire of 64 AD.
 That’s patently false.
 Nero did a bunch of crazy things, but this wasn’t one of them.
 When the fire broke out, Nero was actually 35 miles away at his villa at Antium.
 When he got the news, he rushed back to the city to begin administering aid immediately.

 The reason that the “fiddling” myth arose was thanks to the Roman people’s belief that Nero was a pampered aristocrat who cared little for the plight of his people.
 He was considered to be so callous and carefree that he could play music while his people suffered.